puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 for one or several node(s) that has previously requested a catalog from a puppet master (thereby making the node's facts available).
-The compilation of the baseline catalog takes place in the environment configured for each given node (optionally overridden with '--baseline_environment').
-The compilation of the preview takes place in the same environment or in the environment designated by '--preview_environment'.
+The compilation of the baseline catalog takes place in the environment configured for each given node (optionally overridden with '--baseline-environment').
+The compilation of the preview takes place in the same environment or in the environment designated by '--preview-environment'.
 Using the same environment is only meaningful when the compiler used for producing the baseline catalog is different from the one used when producing the preview catalog (see option --migrate below).

-If '--baseline_environment' is set, a node will first be configured as directed by an ENC, the environment is then switched to the '--baseline_environment'.
+If '--baseline-environment' is set, a node will first be configured as directed by an ENC, the environment is then switched to the '--baseline-environment'.
-The '--basline_environment' and '--preview_environment' options are intended to aid when changing code (for the purpose of making it work with the future parser) while the original environment is unchanged and is configured with the 3.x current parser (i.e. what is in 'production').
+The '--basline-environment' and '--preview-environment' options are intended to aid when changing code (for the purpose of making it work with the future parser) while the original environment is unchanged and is configured with the 3.x current parser (i.e. what is in 'production').
 If the intent is to make backwards compatible changes in the preview